gilch/hissp/docs/tutorial.rst

 Again, this is like lambda.

-The paired section has implicit pairs; there must be an even number.
+The pairs section has implicit pairs; there must be an even number of elements.

 Use the control words ``:*`` for iterable unpacking, ``:?`` to pass by position, and ``:**`` for keyword unpacking: